Derbyshire Recovery and Peer Support Service

-This service is open to anyone over the age of 18 living in Derbyshire who is experiencing mental ill health, and will offer access to targeted face to face support from staff, telephone support and community groups.
+This service is open to anyone over the age of 18 living in Derbyshire who is experiencing mental ill health, and will offer access to targeted one to one support from staff, telephone support and community based groups.

 The DFMH provide targeted mental health support through the provision of an individual support worker (ISW) and covers the areas of Derbyshire Dales and High Peak (other areas covered by the other providers).

-The face to face support service is carried out by an ISW in a local safe space by appointment.
-All support staff are initially trained to meet Care Certificate standards and then Diploma level 3 in Health and Social Care.
+The one to one support service is carried out by an Individual Support Worker.
+All our support staff are initially trained to meet Care Certificate standards and then Diploma level 3 in Health and Social Care.
 Specialist training is also provided such as alcohol awareness, dementia, suicide awareness, eating disorders and hate crime.
-It can provide:
+Targeted Support can provide:

 - Emotional support, which recognises the individuals particular mental health condition.

 - Support in learning and relearning skills such as social skills, everyday life and domestic skills, budgeting, health, safety and security.